-As mentioned above, TREE is based on the sample of youths who participated in the Swiss PISA survey of 2000 (see also Sacchi 2008).
-The TREE sample includes all participants who
+As mentioned above, TREE1 is based on the sample of youths who participated in the Swiss PISA survey of 2000 (see also Sacchi 2011).
+The sample includes all participants who

-- had attended a regular public school at the lower secondary level at the time of the PISA survey; - and had finished compulsory education at the end of the 1999/2000 school year.
+- had attended a regular public school at the lower secondary level at the time of the PISA survey5; - and finished compulsory education by the end of the 1999/2000 school year.

-The TREE sample is representative for Switzerland as a whole, the Swiss language regions (German, French, and Italian-speaking Switzerland) and for selected cantons (Berne, Geneva, Ticino, St. Gallen).
+The sample is representative of Switzerland as a whole, the Swiss language regions (German, French, and Italian-speaking Switzerland) and selected cantons (Bern, Geneva, Ticino, St. Gall).